ethgreen/ethgreen-blockchain/README.md

 cd ethgreen-blockchain-gui
 npm run electron &

-To Update/Upgrade from previous version cd ethgreen-blockchain
-. ./activate
-ethgreen stop -d all
-deactivate
-git fetch
-git checkout latest
-git reset --hard FETCH_HEAD --recurse-submodules

-# If you get RELEASE.dev0 then delete the package-lock.json in ethgreen-blockchain-gui and install.sh again

-git status

-# git status should say "nothing to commit, working tree clean",
-# if you have uncommitted changes, RELEASE.dev0 will be reported.

-sh install.sh

-. ./activate

-ethgreen init

 # The GUI requires to have Ubuntu Desktop or a similar windowing system installed.
 # You can not install and run the GUI as root user.